sethips/College-management-system/README.md

 # CollegeManagementSystem

-I made this project for my ITE-1002 course at VIT.
-This repository demonstrates a college management system and handles various interactions between teachers and students.
+A college management system which handles various interactions between teachers and students.

 ## To execute